adavis/android-development-esst/README.md

-# Android Development Essential Training: 5 Storage and Databases
+# Android Development Essential Training
-This is the repository for the LinkedIn Learning course `Android Development Essential Training: 5 Storage and Databases`.
+This is the repository for the LinkedIn Learning course `Android Development Essential Training`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]